 Social media is filled with snaps of food.
 Most of these pictures are unappetizing despite the best efforts of amateur photographers who have no clue how to style food.
-Get more likes and make your pictures more professional with the following tips from Q Link Wireless.
+Get more likes and make your pictures more professional with the right styling tips and cell phone features.

 - Focus on the yum factor